Tutorial

 --jobs N, -j N

-Number of parallel worker threads used to read file headers.
+Parallel worker threads used to read file headers.
 Defaults to 80% of the host CPU count.

 --probe-convert